nerzh/everscale-client-ruby/README.md

   - data: String

+- #### ParamsOfCreateCryptoBox
+   Salt used for secret encryption.
+For example, a mobile device can use device ID as salt.
+  - secret_encryption_salt: String

+   Cryptobox secret
+  - secret: CryptoBoxSecret

+- #### RegisteredCryptoBox
+  - handle: CryptoBoxHandle

+# Interface that provides a callback that returns an encrypted password, used for cryptobox secret encryption# To secure the password while passing it from application to the library,the library generates a temporary key pair, passes the pubkeyto the passwordProvider, decrypts the received password with private key,and deletes the key pair right away.
+# Application should generate a temporary nacl_box_keypairand encrypt the password with naclbox function using nacl_box_keypair.secretand encryption_public_key keys + nonce = 24-byte prefix of encryption_public_key.
+- #### ParamsOfAppPasswordProvider
+  - type: ParamsOfAppPasswordProvider

+   Temporary library pubkey, that is used on application side for password encryption, along with application temporary private key and nonce.
+Used for password decryption on library side.
+  - encryption_public_key: String

+- #### ResultOfAppPasswordProvider
+  - type: ResultOfAppPasswordProvider

+   Password, encrypted and encoded to base64.
+Crypto box uses this password to decrypt its secret (seed phrase).
+  - encrypted_password: String

+   Hex encoded public key of a temporary key pair, used for password encryption on application side.
+   Used together with `encryption_public_key` to decode `encrypted_password`.
+  - app_encryption_pubkey: String

+- #### ResultOfGetCryptoBoxInfo
+   Secret (seed phrase) encrypted with salt and password.
+  - encrypted_secret: String

+- #### ResultOfGetCryptoBoxSeedPhrase
+  - phrase: String

+  - dictionary: MnemonicDictionary

+  - wordcount: Number

+- #### ParamsOfGetSigningBoxFromCryptoBox
+   Crypto Box Handle.
+  - handle: Number

+   HD key derivation path.
+   By default, Everscale HD path is used.
+  - hdpath: String&lt;Optional&gt;

+   Store derived secret for this lifetime (in ms).
+The timer starts after each signing box operation.
+Secrets will be deleted immediately after each signing box operation, if this value is not set.
+  - secret_lifetime: Number&lt;Optional&gt;

 - #### RegisteredSigningBox
    Handle of the signing box.
   - handle: SigningBoxHandle

+- #### ParamsOfGetEncryptionBoxFromCryptoBox
+   Crypto Box Handle.
+  - handle: Number

+   HD key derivation path.
+   By default, Everscale HD path is used.
+  - hdpath: String&lt;Optional&gt;

+   Encryption algorithm.
+  - algorithm: BoxEncryptionAlgorithm

+   Store derived secret for encryption algorithm for this lifetime (in ms).
+The timer starts after each encryption box operation.
+Secrets will be deleted (overwritten with zeroes) after each encryption operation, if this value is not set.
+  - secret_lifetime: Number&lt;Optional&gt;

+- #### RegisteredEncryptionBox
+   Handle of the encryption box.
+  - handle: EncryptionBoxHandle

 # Signing box callbacks.
 - #### ParamsOfAppSigningBox